Closed funding opportunities from the Ontario Government

 Heritage Organization Development Grant

 The Heritage Organization Development Grant (HODG) is an annual, statutory-based operating grant designed to promote public awareness of Ontario's rich and diverse heritage.
+The program provides historical societies, museums and other heritage associations located throughout the province with a portion of their annual operating support.

 Status: Closed

-Inclusive Community Grants (ICG) Program
+Inclusive Community Grants Program

 Ministry for Seniors and Accessibility